PrusWielki/NotesReader/README.md

 5. Edit functions/src/consts.ts to comply with the values entered in .env

+6. Enable Authentication by email and Google in Firebase console

-6. Run `firebase deploy --only functions`
+7. Run `firebase deploy --only functions`

-7. Run `gsutil cors set cors.json gs://notesreader.appspot.com`
+8. Run `gsutil cors set cors.json gs://notesreader.appspot.com`

-8. Run `firebase deploy`
+9. Run `firebase deploy`